atgreen/LaptopLab/README.md

  Now create a new Activation Key with the Red Hat Default base channel, and the "SAM for RHEL Server (v.6 64-bit x86_64)" child channel.

-3. You'll to allocate some entitlements to your SAM server and download a manifest file (manifest.zip) from access.redhat.com.
+3. You'll need to allocate some entitlements to your SAM server and download a manifest file (manifest.zip) from access.redhat.com.

 4. You'll need a public ssh key for the default user account.